Yisus7u7/termux-pkg-manager/README.md

 Ps: this project is not finished!

-It is planned to do in tkinter for the moment
+It is planned to do in PySimpleGUI for the moment
 You can collaborate without any problem.